SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 layout: redirect
 ---

-This section lists the implementation details for MQTT Connect.
-The MQTT Connect implementation supports MQTT Version 3.1.1, support for 5.0 is planned.
+This section lists the implementation details for MQTT Service.
+The MQTT Service implementation supports MQTT Version 3.1.1, support for 5.0 is planned.

 ### Connecting via MQTT {#connecting-via-mqtt}

-MQTT Connect is supported via TCP.
+MQTT Service is supported via TCP.
 Use your tenant domain as the URL.

 Available ports: